ghoneycutt/puppet-module-pam/README.md

 manage_nsswitch
 ------------------
-Boolean to manage nsswitch service.
+Boolean to manage the inclusion of the nsswitch class.

 - *Default*: true